rblx-local/localnet/README.md

 - Jump Animation is behaving weird
 - Emulating Devices works but the thumbstick is unusable
-   - **This issues are related the FFlags so we need to find the corresponding fflags to fix them!**
+   - **This issues are related the FFlags so we need to find the corresponding FFlag's to fix them!**